qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 Note startup requires Tmix which have to be above 20

+# Environments to run:
+* SHTL1 - Simulation environment of a one circuit house environment without dynamic properties of a house
+* SHTL2 - Simulation environment of a one circuit house environment with dynamic properties of a house (Dynamic properties of Circuit 1)
+* SHTL3 - Simulation environment of a two circuit house environment with dynamic properties of a house (Dynamic properties of Circuit 1 and 2)
+* SHTL4 - Simulation environment of a four circuit house environment with dynamic properties of a house (Dynamic properties of Circuit 1, 2, 3 and 4)
+* SETL2 - Simulation environment of a one circuit experimental setup environment with dynamic properties of a experimental setup (Circuit 3)
+* SETL3 - Simulation environment of a two circuit experimental setup environment with dynamic properties of a experimental setup (Circuit 3 and 4)
+* SETL4 - Simulation environment of a four circuit experimental setup environment with dynamic properties of a experimental setup (Circuit 1,2,3 and 4) (Not available  yet!)

-Forexample, below the user specific specifies that he/she wants tau = 20, and model should be DQN from pytorch with environment model from Test Level 1 or 2.
+Forexample, below the user specific specifies the user wants tau = 20, and model should be DQN from pytorch with simulation environment model from Test Level 3 of house environment.

+Running source code:
-python main.py -tau 20 -model torch_dqn -env tl12
+python main.py -tau 20 -model torch_dqn -env setl3

-TCP connect receiver and send port by running Simulink model <TestLevel_X_MODEL.slx>. (notice first time starting Simulation can result in no connection to TCP/IP server established by python.
-Simply just run the script again and start the simulation yet again)
+TCP connect receiver and send port by running Simulink model <XXTLX_TestLevel_X_MODEL.slx>. (notice first time starting Simulation can result in no connection to TCP/IP server established by python due to duration of building model in Simulink, Simply just run the script again and start the simulation again